Emmanuelomuyamatthew/Smart-Market-Insights/README.md

 ## Problem Statement
 Local market traders in towns like Owo often make decisions without data — leading to poor sales, overstocking, or underpricing.
 Many have no access to tools that can help them understand buying trends and pricing behavior.

+## Solution
+Using data collected from sample vendors, I:
+- Entered and cleaned the data using **Google Sheets**
+- Visualized key trends using **Datawrapper**
+- Used **ChatGPT** to generate simple, AI-powered insights that are easy for traders to understand

+---

+## Features
+- Mobile-first data collection and analysis
+- Charts: Pricing trends, sales volumes, product performance
+- AI-driven recommendations
+- Community-focused solution

 [Link to Project](https://drive.google.com/drive/folders/1me4biRTqdg7vSF7Sk7otqdm3je9AID5j)